PepperoniJoe/Make-Icons-Swiftly/README.md

 4. Use Spotlight Search to locate MakeIconsSwiftly.app in the derived data folder
 5. Drap MakeIconsSwiftly.app to the desktop or applications folder for use as desired.

-*Example using an randomly-generated image to quickly create an icon set*
+*Optional: Example using a randomly-generated image to quickly create an icon set*
 ![](GitHub-Images/MIS2.gif)

 **Author:** \